kaylin518/HEY/README.md

 The output should appear in the terminal.
 You should get a link in return.
 Copy this into your browser and see where it takes you!
 You should also see the String "Spark!
 Git Microchallenge" re-arranged in Ascii order!

+(if you need help with step 8 & 9, check out this video -> )